veox/lll-creation-patterns/contracts/README.md

 **More upsides:**

-No runtime? _Don't care._ Runtime makes no sense without the init code?
+No runtime? _Don't care._

+Runtime doesn't work without the init code? _Don't care._

-_Don't care._ Even if that makes it insecure? _Don't care._ Runtime
+Even if that makes it insecure? _Don't care._

-makes no sense without the storage it was handling? _Don't care._
+Runtime makes no sense without the storage it was handling? _Don't care._

 **Downside:** needs additional steps if created contract needs customisation (such as access controls), which likely requires